|Nutrition Facts (per serving)|

 Now add this rice as the final layer.
 You need to add this layer gently and carefully, or it will blend with the previous layer.
 Smooth out the top and then cover your cake pan with tin foil and refrigerate several hours, or overnight (the cold will firm up the dessert).

 To serve the dessert, grease a serrated knife or run it under some boiling water (to keep knife from sticking).
 Cut squares of the rice cake and carefully lift out of the pan, placing them on serving plates.
-Microwave the cakes briefly, as this dessert - like many Asian desserts - is best served warm.
-Then pour coconut sauce over, and garnish with a few raspberries.
-ENJOY!
+Microwave the cakes briefly, as this dessert— like many Asian desserts—is best served warm.
+Then pour coconut sauce over.
+Garnish with fresh raspberries, if using.

 Tip: This dessert is a superb one to make for a dinner party or any social gathering, since you can make it the day before.
 Just be sure to eat it up within a couple of days, as sticky rice tends to dry out quickly and harden.